MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/isv-landing-zone.md

 Your management group hierarchy is nested under the Azure-created **Tenant root group** management group.
 You don't use the **Tenant root group** directly.

 A standard organization that has a centralized corporate IT team managing their platform and shared services (like logging, networking, identity, and security) usually creates one top-level management group under the Azure-created **Tenant root group**.
-This top-level management group is usually named after the organization, such as *Contoso*, and the rest of the organization's management groups are deployed below it.
+This top-level management group is usually named after the organization (such as *Contoso*) and the rest of the organization's management groups are deployed below it.

-As a SaaS ISV, you might have one SaaS product or you might have a few completely separate SaaS products or lines of business.
-While you should generally use the same Azure AD tenant to manage Azure resources across all of your products (as discussed in the [Azure AD tenants](#azure-ad-tenants) section), there are scenarios where you might choose to deploy multiple management group hierarchies.
+As a SaaS ISV, you might have one SaaS product or you might have a few separate SaaS products or lines of business.
+While you should generally use the same Azure AD tenant to manage Azure resources across all of your products (as discussed in the [Azure AD tenants](#azure-ad-tenants) section), in some scenarios you might choose to deploy multiple management group hierarchies.

 Consider how independent your products are from each other, and ask yourself: